AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - If executed without the WHERE statement to target Netlix, the output shows a total of 118 ranks.
 - With the WHERE statement, I found that Netflix ranked 116 out of 118 ranks, making them one of the companies with the lowest percentage laid off!

-### 5. Throughout the companies and industries, is there a correlation between layoffs and funds raised?
+### 5. Throughout the companies, is there a correlation between layoffs and funds raised?

 <img width="690" alt="Screenshot 2025-01-07 at 2 44 02 PM" src="https://github.com/user-attachments/assets/9e6ab198-06c3-4c92-9842-7b6c8c9ae05e" />